SCA: Abu Dhabi Stock Exchange- Rules, Regulations, and Procedures

 The following article will cover the Abu Dhabi Security Exchange’s latest regulations including those regarding crypto-assets and the composition of board of directors, market maker regulations, and derivative trading.

-Amendment to JSC Governance Guide:
+Amendment of JSC Governance Guide:

 The Chairman of the Authority’s Board of Directors’ Decision No. (08 / Chairman) of 2021 Concerning Amending the Joint Stock Companies Governance Guide